ba-st/Buoy/docs/Comparison.md

 ```

 ## `StandardComparison`
 It eases the implementation of comparison for equality of objects.
-Comparison instance can be build in different ways:
+Instances can be built in different ways:

-- `StandardComparison differentiatingType`: it will only compare `==` or if an object isKindOf anotherObject.
+- `StandardComparison differentiatingType`: compares for identity (`==`) or if an object `isKindOf` anotherObject.
-- `StandardComparison differentiatingSending: aSelectorsCollection`: it will compare `==` or if an object isKindOf anotherObject.
-Then evaluate comparison of all selectors of boths objects.
+- `StandardComparison differentiatingSending: aSelectorsCollection`: compares for identity (`==`), or if an object `isKindOf` anotherObject and all selectors are equal for both objects.
 - `StandardComparison differentiatingThrough: aBlock`: it will compare `==` or if an object isKindOf anotherObject.
 Then evaluate comparison using aBlock of boths objects.

 Some examples